JaswantSharma/ontask/README.md

 # ontask
-Freelancing platform for blue-collar worker
+Freelancing Platform For BlueCollar Worker
+"# On Task"